john-m-c0x/-IDK2---COS30049/README.md

 # Water Potability Visualization

 This project provides a set of visualizations for two cleaned water potability datasets using Plotly.
 It allows users to explore how various water quality features affect potability through different types of plots.
+Designed for Assignment 2, this repository serves as the backend for the web product expeceted in Assignment 3.

 ## Datasets